 Although not knowing your full financial position, it would appear, based on the information you have supplied that this something we can help you explore in detail.

-One of the real plus points of 'Let To Buy' is that you don’t have to take both mortgages from the same lender, meaning that we can obtain the most suitably competitive product for each transaction I'd recommend having an initial discussion with one of our consultants to get a better idea of exactly what we can do to get you moving into your new home.
-If you'd like to do so, then please let me know and I'll arrange a convenient time to speak to one.
+One of the real plus points of 'let to buy' is that you don’t have to take both mortgages from the same lender, meaning that we can obtain the most suitably competitive product for each transaction I'd recommend having an initial discussion with one of our consultants to get a better idea of exactly what we can do to get you moving into your new home.
+If you'd like to do so feel free to call us on 0344 346 3672.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.